Sulina – one of the 3 channels through which the Danube river (longest river of Europe) flows into the Black Sea.

 The Danube river begins its long journey flowing from Germany’s Black Forest through Austria, Slovakia, Croatia, Hungary, Serbia, Romania, Ukraine and Moldova.

-In Romania, Danube finds its gateway into the Black Sea through 3 channels, where it also forms the Danube Delta nearby.
+In Romania, the Danube river finds its gateway into the Black Sea through 3 channels where it forms the Danube Delta nearby.

 Not far from the beach lies the old cemetery of Sulina, where people of Christian, Muslim and Jewish religion are buried.
 Also, various different nationalities and other denominations found their resting place here.